adlytaibi/sgws_config/README.md

 - Authorize to get a grid token
 - Install signed SSL certificates for API management
 - Install signed SSL certificates for Storage management
-- Setup an Identity provider
+- Setup an identity provider
-- Create a local or federated admin group for grid
+- Create a local or federated admin groups for grid
-- Create a local admin user for grid
+- Create a local admin users for grid
 - Authorize to get a tenant token
-- Setup an Identity provider for tenant
+- Setup an identity provider for tenant
-- Create a local or federated group for tenant
+- Create a local or federated groups for tenant
-- Create a local user for tenant
+- Create a local users for tenant
 - Generate S3 keys for tenant
 - Create bucket for tenant

+### Note:
+- Setting up identity provider is a pre-requisite to creating federated groups.
+- Ability to create federated groups and local groups in one run.
+- Local users to a federated group will be ignored.

 Requirements
 ------------